 When looking to sell your diamond it is important to know what you have.
 However, in many cases, people are in a situation where they do not have any paperwork because they have either misplaced it, or they never received it (for example, if a diamond was gifted to them).
-First, lets explore the different types of diamond documentation that can prove to be beneficial in assessing the value of your stone.
-These include, but are not limited to:

 - Diamond certificates

 - What to do if you have no information on your diamond